belgattitude/nextjs-monorepo-example/README.md

 ## 1. Structure

-All in typescript, latest nextjs 10.2+, webpack5, yarn v3, ts-jest, prettier, eslint, emotion, tailwind, prisma 2... add as much as you like.
+All in typescript, latest nextjs 10.2+, webpack5, yarn v3, ts-jest, prettier, eslint, emotion, tailwind, prisma 2... add or remove as much as you like.

 #### Two apps